MaastrichtUniversity/docker-health/README.md

 # Clean up exsisting overlay
 kubectl delete -k deploy/overlays/local

-# Run the test job
+# Run the test job.
+Check the logs of etl-zib-test pod to see the result
 kubectl apply -k deploy/overlays/test-single-node

 # Manually clean up the containers